 This document contains rules around cross-border trader specific to the SEM-GB border.

-This document outlines the process for determining what the capacity is on the Moyle Interconnector, including the methodology by which National Grid allocate daily capacity.
+This document outlines the process for determining what the capacity is on the Moyle Interconnector, including the methodology by which National Grid allocate hourly capacity.

 Please note from 2nd July 2019, the capacity available to Moyle in the NI network will be as shown below.
 This supersedes Table 2 in the Moyle Interconnector Capacity Calculation document published above.

 There are currently no live consultations relating to the Moyle Interconnector.

 Please note that these are not live documents, so may not be relied upon and are for general information and ease of access purposes only.
 For up to date transparency publications relating to the Moyle Interconnector please refer to the ENTSO-E Transparency Platform.